 If we want to have more confidence when we speak, present, or even network at an event, the key is to engage with our audience.
 Build a rapport with others in the room so they start to feel familiar—like speaking to our friends and family.
 Then, even if fears and engagement blockers crop up, we can still project confidence and “own the room,” so to speak.

 If you want to have more confidence when you speak, present, or network at an event, the key is to engage with your audience.
 Even if you find those fears and engagement blockers cropping up, you can still own the room.
 One of the ways to shift into a more engaging mindset is to act as the host of any event or situation.

 What does a host (or hostess) do at a get-together?
 First, they greet each person warmly.
 They make eye contact.
 They ensure everyone is comfortable, has a chair and a drink.
 A great host connects with each person—sees and acknowledges them.
 When they’re hosting a meeting, they know what they want to talk about.
 They steer the conversation and help others navigate (quite different from dominating the conversation or lecturing).

 A great host engages in dialogue.
 They smile.
 They light up with aliveness and energy.
 A host owns the room.

-Often when we’re being the host, there’s no room for fear or lack of self-efficacy to creep in.
-We’re too busy shifting our mindset to meeting the needs of our guests.
-We’re telling them what they need to hear, we’re listening to them, and helping them feel engaged and valued.
+When we’re a host, there’s no room for fear or a lack of self-efficacy to creep into our minds.
+We’re too busy thinking of meeting the needs of our guests.
+So instead, we’re telling them what they need to hear—we’re offering them an important message.
+We’re listing to them and helping them feel engaged and valued.